 Gilbert Castillo, Hyundai North America’s vehicle strategy manager, has said that Hyundai took years to present the production model as the platform of the previous-gen Tucson lead to many compromises on the truck top hat.
 Instead of delivering a subpar truck, Hyundai put the project on hold until the new Tucson came along.
 With its new platform, internal targets could be met, which makes it more appealing to buyers.

-In fact, Hyundai says the Santa Cruz will create an all-new segment straddling SUVs and pickups owing to its SUV-inspired cabin design with an open-bed concept.
-The carmaker also dropped the first design teasers which point to a styling language inspired from the new Tucson (the Tucson and Santa Cruz are mechanically related), and the truck will be released in the market shortly after production begins in June.
+Hyundai says the Santa Cruz creates an all-new segment straddling SUVs and pickups owing to its SUV-inspired cabin design with an open-bed concept.
+The design language is inspired by the new Tucson (the Tucson and Santa Cruz are mechanically related), and the truck will be released in the market shortly after production begins in June.

 Started designing the Santa Cruz with the premise that this is not a traditional truck.
 Something new, it’s meant to thrive in dense urban environments and the open outdoors, small in size but big in adventure.
 It supports your work and play activities with open and closed storage.
 ‘Constructed by contrast’ became our guiding principle throughout the design process.
 Everything from its proportions to its lighting conveys that it’s not truck, it’s Santa Cruz.Brad Arnold, design manager of Hyundai Design North America, on the Santa Cruz

 The sport pickup truck features split headlamps, horizontal bar inserts in the radiator grille, sleek mirrors, funky two-tone alloy wheels, marker light/reflector on the front fenders, sunroof, black shark-fin antenna and roof bars, horizontal tail lamps, and Hyundai branding in a dark chrome finish on the tailgate handle.